jwansek/noetic-llama/README.md

 # noetic-llama

-ROS Noetic Wrapper for ollama, allowing for function calling
+`docker-compose` docker containers required for LCASTOR intent recognition and transcription with whisper.
+Currently, `whisperwrapper` needs to be run outside of docker due to problems passing through the microphone, which is why it is symlinked here.

-Given a python library [`capabilities`](/noetic-llama/src/ollamawrapper/src/capabilities) containing only functions, it inspects this library to generate an initial prompt to tell the
+Given a python library `capabilities` containing only functions, it inspects this library to generate an initial prompt to tell the
 LLM the possible functions.
 Then, with a ROS service call, these functions are called:

 `rosrun ollamawrapper ollamawrapper`